 - 1. Minimum GPA of 2.0 on credit hours applied to entrance competencies. - 2.
-Completion of entrance competencies as listed below. - 3.
+Completion of entrance competencies as listed. - 3.
 23 years of age. - 4.
 Two years of relevant work experience.

 Conditional/provisional admission status may be granted by the BBA Department Director.
 Such admission exception must be in writing prior to enrollment.
-Absolutely no waiver shall be granted by the Director for any student who has less than the minimum 60 hours required entrance competency.
+No waivers are intended to be granted by the Director for any student who has less than the minimum 60 hours required entrance competency.